flowzwastaken/flowz-bot/README.md

 # About The Bot

-Flowz Tickets is a easy to use Discord Bot that includes moderator commands and a ticket system.
+Flowz Bot is a easy to use Discord Bot that includes moderator commands and a ticket system.
 Use !help for more info about the commands.

 # Requirements